Social worker support for families and carers

 Living with serious illness can affect every aspect of peoples’ lives.
 These stresses and strains can become difficult to cope with and talking to a social worker, either alone or with other family members can help with this.
 Discussing all the available options can also help with any decisions that need to be made.

 The following questions often worry hospice patients and families:

 - What happens if I cannot cope at home?

 - If I come into the hospice, who will look after me when I leave?

 - How will we cope financially?

-- Local Social Services and Community Health Services regarding help at home or alternative care settings, for example nursing homes
+- Local Authority Social Services and Community Health Services regarding help at home or alternative care settings, for example nursing homes

 - Voluntary organisations and charities who may be able to provide or advise about financial and practical help eg Citizens Advice Bureau